pingcap/tidb-course-201-lab/README.md

-# TiDB SQL for Developers Course Lab (English readme)
+# TiDB SQL for Developers Course Lab (English README)
-"From entry level to best practice mastery."
+*"From entry level to best practice mastery."*

 + Caution:
   + All scripts in this repo provide no production warrenty, use them at your own risks.